← Back to AI Guardrails & Risk

 • The data source is structured and verified (RAG).

-Avoid AI when:
+Avoid this strategy when:

 • The action is legally or financially binding.